 334 East Washington Street, Georgetown, Kentucky 40324

-Gray is Created by Mixing Red, Yellow and Green.
+We already know Gray is Created by Mixing Red, Yellow and Blue.

 ALREADY HAVE "BLUE" IN THEM.